Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks are 5-3 in games they were favored on the moneyline (winning 62.5% of those games).
+- The Diamondbacks have gone 6-3 in games they were listed as the moneyline favorite (winning 66.7% of those games).

-- Arizona has played as moneyline favorites of -190 or shorter in just one game this season, which it won.
+- Arizona has a 2-1 record (winning 66.7% of its games) when it has played as moneyline favorites of -150 or shorter.

-- Based on this game's moneyline, the Diamondbacks have an implied win probability of 65.5%.
+- Based on this game's moneyline, the Diamondbacks' implied win probability is 60%.

-- Arizona has combined with opponents to hit the over on the total 16 times this season for a 16-14-1 record against the over/under.
+- In the 32 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 16 times (16-15-1).

-- The Diamondbacks have had a run line set for just one outing this season, and they covered.
+- The Diamondbacks have had a run line set for only one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.